firecatapult/Prebid.js/modules/qortexRtdProvider.md

 ## Description

-The qortex RTD module appends contextual segments to the bidding object based on video content on a page.
-This module will attempt to find a video source url from the video container provided in its configuration and send it to the qortex context API.
+The qortex RTD module appends contextual segments to the bidding object based on the content on a page using the qortex context API.

 This will return a [Content object](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=26).
 The module will then merge that object into the appropriate bidders' `ortb2.site.content`, which can be used by prebid adapters that use first party `site.content` data.